quyendang/OpenCore-Guide/README.md

 * **SystemSerialNumber:** Can be generated with MacSerial or use previous from Clover's config.plist.

 **DataHub**:
-Fill all these fields to match your clover smbios
+Fill all these fields to match your clover smbios.

 **PlatformNVRAM**:
-Fill all these fields to match your clover smbios
+Fill all these fields to match your clover smbios.

 **SMBIOS**:
-Fill all these fields to match your clover smbios
+Fill all these fields to match your clover smbios.

 **UpdateDataHub**: YES (Update Data Hub fields)